pyrddlgym-project/pyRDDLGym/docs/jax.rst

-The utility function can be specified by passing a string or function to the ``utility`` argument of the planner, and its hyper-parameters can be passed through the ``utility_kwargs`` argument, which accepts a dictionary of name, value pairs.
+The utility function can be specified by passing a string or function to the ``utility`` argument of the planner, and its hyper-parameters can be passed through the ``utility_kwargs`` argument, which accepts a dictionary of name-value pairs.

-For example, to set the CVAR utility at 5 percent:
+For example, to set the CVAR utility at 0.05:

 .. code-block:: python

     planner = JaxBackpropPlanner(..., utility="cvar", utility_kwargs={'alpha': 0.05})

-Similarly, to set the entropic utility with risk aversion parameter 2:
+Similarly, to set the entropic utility with parameter 2:

 .. code-block:: python

     planner = JaxBackpropPlanner(..., utility="entropic", utility_kwargs={'beta': 2.0})

-The utility function could also be provided explicitly as a callable that maps a JAX array to a scalar, with additional arguments specifying the hyper-parameters of the utility function referred to by name:
+The utility function could also be provided explicitly as a function mapping a JAX array to a scalar, with additional arguments specifying the hyper-parameters of the utility function referred to by name:

 .. code-block:: python